Romanian Front: Electoral failure and PNȚ rapprochement

 A November 1937 piece in Lupta noted that there was a simmering conflict opposing "centrists" such as Vaida and Angelescu to the PNC-aligned Ioanițescu and Nițescu.
 On New Year's Day 1937, Vaida sent a telegram to La Rocque and his French Social Party, which stated: "May God grant that our two countries can successfully fight for their shared ideals of peace, respect for family, and work, freely and honestly."
 La Roque replied, expressing his similar wishes for the "Romanian and French sister nations"; the FR celebrated this exchange as the inauguration of a direct relationship between "nationalist France" and "nationalist Romania".
-According to the Jewish magazine Új Kelet, Vaida was conspicuously the "great favorite" for the post of Prime Minister, and could afford to ignore offers of collaboration from the PNC.
+According to the Jewish magazine Új Kelet, Vaida was conspicuously the "great favorite" for the post of prime minister, and could afford to ignore offers of collaboration from the PNC.

 Over the following months, the FR was effectively marginalized: in March 1937, Tătărescu banned the FR's black insignia and uniforms, alongside those of other paramilitary movements (including the Guard and the PNC).
 Early 1937 saw rumors of a tentative co-operation between Vaida and the PNȚ, which was still chaired by Mihalache.
 According to various outlets, Vaida had ordered his propagandists to only focus criticism on Maniu, while Tilea mediated between the two parties.
 The parties clashed again in February, during the international incident sparked by the Moța–Marin funeral.
 This event, celebrating Guardist participation in the Spanish Civil War, was attended by Axis diplomats, causing an uproar among mainstream politicians.
 Speaking for the FR, Ioanițescu criticized foreign meddling in Romanian affairs, but also alleged that the PNȚ had desecrated a "heroic sacrifice" by raising a political issue.

-According to left-wing journalist Emil Socor, the FR's response to this "defiance of stately prerogatives" was dictated by the PNC, but in fact contrasted with the moderation of regular party members.
+According to left-wing journalist Emanoil Socor, the FR's response to this "defiance of stately prerogatives" was dictated by the PNC, but in fact contrasted with the moderation of regular party members.
 Later that year, the Vaidists and the PNȚ's left were still irreconcilable, with FR venues again pressing for a nationalist–monarchist alliance.
 This approach became normative after April elections for council seats in Sibiu County: Vaidists and National Christians ran on separate lists, which diminished both parties' chances; the FR also discovered that, though Nazified, Saxon voters preferred Saxon moderates to Romanian nationalists.
 Similarly, a local FR–Iron Guard alliance for the local council of Piatra Neamț failed to make an impact.
 In April, the Front and the PNC were ridiculed for their anti-PNȚ alliance in Deva, which also offered an eligible position on the municipal council to Mór Lőrincz, of the local Jewish community.
 During the May election at Chișinău, the FR ran its on list.
 It only gathered 249 votes, below the PNC's 652; the PNȚ list, meanwhile, took the majority with 3,736.